xibosignage/xibo-manual/source/en/media_module_googletraffic.md

 **Please note:** The Google API is charged per map load and therefore how long the Widget remains on screen has a direct relation on the charges you will accrue.

 {tip}
-Until an API key is entered the Widget will not render in the Layout Designer or the Player, although you can still add the Widget to your layouts.
+Until an API key is entered the Widget will not render in the Layout Designer or the Player, although you can still add the Widget to your Layouts.
-{/tip}

-{tip}
 This Module requires a **valid internet connection** on the Player in order to function.
 {/tip}